MCSPenguin/CivCorp/Bylaws.rst

 Officers Designated
 ================================================================================

-The officers of the corporation shall include, if and when designated by the Board of Directors, the Chairperson of the Board, the President, the Vice President, the Secretary, and one or more Treasurers.
+The officers of the corporation shall be a President, a Secretary, and one or more Treasurers.
+The corporation may also have, at the discretion of the Board of Directors, a Chairperson of the Board, and a Vice President.

 Officers shall be elected at the meeting of stockholders.